Oureyelet/Oureyelet/README.md

 _______________________________________________________________________________________________________________

 > ###  __⚡    Motivation:__
-- The date I began my journey as a self-taught full stack developer: 15th May 2021.
+- The date I began my journey as a self-taught: 15th May 2021.
 - I track every single hour I spend on my learning process and projects:
                 - 2021:    171 hrs <br />
                 - 2022:    218 hrs <br />